-- The $\stackrel{+}{\cup}$ button-adding an object to the exclusion list. - The button-editing the selected object in the exclusion list. - The button-removing the selected object from the exclusion list.
+- The + button-adding an object to the exclusion list. - The 🖉 button-editing the selected object in the exclusion list.

+• The 🗐 button-removing the selected object from the exclusion list.

-You can also access these settings by right-clicking the selected object or several selected objects. - Click to access the following options: - Export-allows you to save the created list of exclusions to be used on another computer where Dr.Web is installed. - Import-allows you to use the list of exclusions created on another computer. - Clear all-allows you to remove all objects from the list of exclusions.
+You can also access these settings by right-clicking the selected object or several selected objects.

+- Click 💬 to access the following options: - Export-allows you to save the created list of exclusions to be used on another computer where Dr.Web is installed. - Import-allows you to use the list of exclusions created on another computer. - Clear all-allows you to remove all objects from the list of exclusions.

-14.2.
+15.3.
 Applications

-You can specify a list of programs and processes which activity will be excluded from scanning by the file monitor SpIDer Guard.
+You can specify a list of programs and processes which activity will be excluded from scanning by the file monitor SpIDer Guard, the internet monitor SpIDer Gate, and the mail anti-virus SpIDer Mail.
 The objects that are changed as a result of the activity of these applications are excluded.